-The River Rangers has been a program for over eleven years now!
+The River Rangers has been a program for twelve years now!
 Junior River Rangers are trained and led by the Greenway Leadership Team to maintain three parks (Merino Park, Donigian Park, and Riverside Park) and seven miles of bike path along the Fred Lippitt Woonasquatucket River Greenway.
 This 2016 season, four local youths (between the ages of 18 and 24 years old) will be selected to serve as Junior River Rangers.
 Apply today!

 Jr. Rangers at work along the Greenway

-Junior Rangers receive technical training in landscaping and maintenance as well as basic job skills training in the importance of punctuality, appropriate work place attire, and filling out times sheets.
+River Rangers receive technical training in landscaping and maintenance as well as basic job skills training in the importance of punctuality, appropriate work place attire, and filling out times sheets.
 Rangers also learn life-long interpersonal and communication skills like conflict de-escalation, project management, project assessment and evaluation, and public speaking through community development and outreach.

 Greenway Manager, Tom Galloway, Training Jr. Rangers